amoretspero/snuplc/README.md

 **2016-05-15 02:53 KST**
 Fixing bug with RELAXED scheme.
 Added more sophisticated tests for integer constants.
 Distinct tests (with only one fail line) are added.

+**2016-05-15 19:12 KST**
+Fixing bug with RELAXED scheme.
+Almost dealt with integer constant foldings.
+Should solve segfault problem for binary addition.